smn0000/rot13/README.md

+# ROT 13
-# This is a basic rot13 encoder
+This is a basic rot13 encoder